 Development of Cavities

 Tooth decay, dental caries, or cavities – call them what you will, but no matter how you name them, they are an unpleasant thing to have in your mouth.
 Most of our patients have a basic understanding of how cavities form, and we all strive to practice good oral hygiene to help prevent cavities from forming.
 However, the development of cavities is a little bit more complicated than just germs in our mouths.
-We here at Palo Alto Oral Health would like to help educate you a little bit more about tooth decay, so we can work together to prevent it from occurring.
+We here at Palo Alto Oral Health would like to help educate you a little bit more about tooth decay, so we can work together to prevent it from occurring and avoid dental fillings.

 What is a Cavity?